swiftcoder2020/milestone_project_1/README.md

 structuring websites whilst placing an emphasis into accessibility so was aware of some conventions and principles yet further research was required to expand the knowledge into the advancement of website development a decade on.
-Through my professional experience, I identified that the target audience is going to be diverse, thus the website portfolio requires to cater for this wide net of opportunities.
+Through my professional experience, I identified that the target audience is going to be diverse, thus the requirement of the website portfolio is to cater for this wide net of opportunities.

 ## Scope